anabilwahid/daily-python/README.md

 - Class based planet models that demonstrates object-oriented concepts like attributes and methods.
 - A mini email system built with Python classes that demonstrates OOP concepts like object interaction, composition, and method delegation
 - A budget app that I tried making that demonstrates OOP concepts and all
+- **Employee Management System** (A Python class that models an employee with validated level and salary management, enforcing promotion rules and encapsulation via property setters.)